PROUDLY SERVING THE DOWNRIVER COMMUNITY AND MONROE COUNTY

 What is the Cost of a Home Inspection?

 Our inspections are based on the home’s square footage, certain features of the home, and sometimes its age and location.
-Our prices start at just $325 for smaller homes under 900 square feet, increasing with additional square footage.
-Our home inspections typically range between $325-$425, more for larger homes.
+Our prices start at just $325 for smaller homes and increase with additional square footage.
 Radon tests are a separate fee.
 You can find a link to Radon fees in the question below.
+Get a quote today!

 What is the Cost of a Radon Test?

 Radon Tests are priced separate from a home inspection.
-Our prices are competitive, starting at $125 for a 48-hour test.
+Our prices are very competitive, starting at $125 for a 48-hour test.
 Pricing can change depending on the location of the home.
 See pricing here.
-Longer test periods (up to 5 days) are available at $25 per extra day past the 48 hour test period, however, 48 hours is the initial EPA suggested testing time for an accurate average and will give you a good idea of the radon level in your home.
+The radon monitor records levels for 48 hours, which is the EPA's suggested testing time for an accurate average and will give you a good idea of the radon level in your home.

 What Type of Payment Options Do You Offer?

 Payment options include cash, check, debit/credit card or bank transfer.
 A manual PDF invoice will be sent to your email once your inspection appointment is confirmed.
 Electronic invoices are sent upon request if you wish to pay online.
 Payment is due on the date of inspection.
-Note: Due to increasing costs, all online payments include a processing fee of 3.5%.
+Note: Due to increasing costs, all online payments include a processing fee of 3.4%.
 This fee is retained by the processing company and is not paid to the inspector.
+There is no additional fee for payment by cash or check.

 What types of properties do you inspect?